Conventional and unconventional Dicke models: Multistabilities and nonequilibrium dynamics

 Note that due to the multistability, the long-time dynamics depend crucially on the initial state and can exhibit intriguing features.
 In particular, in some parameter regimes we find initial states where the following phase-space dynamics from them do not lead to any of the stable fixed points, rather exhibit oscillatory behaviors owing to competing fixed points~\cite{Thompson1984}.
 This is especially interesting in the parameter regime where all $\pm$xFo-SR and $\pm$xFi-SR are the stable fixed points of the system.
 Starting from the initial state $\mathbf{S}_1=(1/\sqrt{2},1/\sqrt{2},0)N_1/2$ and $\mathbf{S}_2=(1/\sqrt{2},0,-1/\sqrt{2})N_2/2$ with a small field $a=\delta a$, the ensuing trajectories in the Bloch spheres of $\mathbf{S}_1$ and $\mathbf{S}_2$ encircle the two fixed points $-$xFo-SR and $-$xFi-SR and exhibit limit cycles as shown in Fig.~\ref{fig:SC-dynamics-LC}(b)~\cite{Kosior2023}.
-That said, the corresponding trajectory in the phase space of the cavity-field amplitude $a$ as shown in Fig.~\ref{fig:SC-dynamics-LC}(a) exhibits an inward spiral behavior toward an emergent focus lying between the two fixed points $-$xFo-SR and $-$xFi-SR. The dynamics of the system in the Bloch spheres of the total $\mathbf{S}$ and staggered $\Delta\mathbf{S}$ spins with radius $(N_1+N_2)/2$ are displayed in the insets of Fig.~\ref{fig:SC-dynamics-LC}(a).
+That said, the corresponding trajectory in the phase space of the cavity-field amplitude $a$ as shown in Fig.~\ref{fig:SC-dynamics-LC}(a) exhibits an inward spiral behavior toward an emergent focus lying between the two fixed points $-$xFo-SR and $-$xFi-SR. These nonequilibrium dynamics can be understood by noting that the initial state with ${\tilde{\mathbf S}}^2=(N_1^2+N_2^2)/8$ lies in a different symmetry sector than the xFo-SR and xFi-SR states.
+The dynamics of the system in the Bloch spheres of the total $\mathbf{S}$ and staggered $\Delta\mathbf{S}$ spins with radius $(N_1+N_2)/2$ are displayed in the insets of Fig.~\ref{fig:SC-dynamics-LC}(a).
 Note that although the dynamics in the Bloch spheres $\mathbf{S}_1$ and $\mathbf{S}_2$ are strictly restricted to the Bloch surfaces, in the $\mathbf{S}$ and $\Delta\mathbf{S}$ phase spaces the dynamics move inside the Bloch spheres, confirming that the total spin $\mathbf{S}$ is not conserved.

 \emph{Quantum description.}---Finally, we address briefly the full quantum description of the system via the master equation for the density-matrix operator, $\hat{\dot\rho}=i[\hat{\rho},\hat{H}_{\rm nsD}]+\hat{\mathcal{L}}[\hat{\rho}]$.
 In the Born-Markov approximation, the Liouvillian can be expressed in the Lindblad form as $\hat{\mathcal{L}}[\hat{\rho}]=\kappa(2\hat{a}\hat{\rho}\hat{a}^\dag-\hat{a}^\dag\hat{a}\hat{\rho}-\hat{\rho}\hat{a}^\dag\hat{a})$, where we have ignored the decay of the atomic excited states.